MistySampleSkills/Misty-Concierge-Template/README.md

 * Code under the **FOLLOW FACE / LOOK AT PERSON** segment defines the behavior that allows Misty to localize to the person speaking and turn her head to look at the faces she detects.
 * Code under the **CONCIERGE** segment updates our access token, records user expressions, sends recordings to Dialogflow, and handles response data from our Dialogflow agent.
-* Code under the **TEXT TO SPEECH** segment defines the functions that use the Google text-to-speech service to have the robot speak her responses out loud.
+* Code under the **TEXT TO SPEECH** segment defines the functions that allow Misty to use Google's text-to-speech service to speak her responses out loud.

 To use the template with our custom Dialogflow agent, we only need to update the function that handles the response data from Dialogflow.
 This function gets the values for any intents and parameters that our agent identifies in a user expression, and it's where we write the conditional statements that determine how Misty responds.

-Locate the function declaration for the `_dialogueFlowResponse()` callback function (line 357).
+Locate the function declaration for the `_dialogueFlowResponse()` callback function.
 This callback runs when the skill receives a response from the Dialogflow agent.
 Look for the conditional block that handles different intents:

 ```JavaScript
     if (intent == "YOUR_INTENT_NAME")